For each SuperDog competition, entries are shown on our website for the public to vote.

-Every month all entries are featured in an album on our Facebook page where competition votes (‘Likes/Loves’) are counted.
-In addition to the top 10 most popular images on Facebook, we have a panel of judges made up of 5 Professional Photographers, our Sponsors, and 5 Dog Owners.
+In addition to the top 10 most popular images voted for by the Public, we have a panel of judges made up of 5 Professional Photographers, our Sponsors, and 5 Dog Owners.

-The image with the most Facebook ‘Likes/Loves’ receives 10 points, the 10th most popular image receives 1 point.
+The image with the most Public Votes receives 10 points, the 10th most popular image receives 1 point.
 This is repeated with the result from our 5 ‘Dog Owner’ judges, ‘Sponsors’ and our 5 ‘Professional Photographer’ judges.

 The scores are then collated and marked out of a total score of 40 points.
-The top 5 dogs with the most points each will receive a £25 Pets at Home voucher and entry into our SuperDog of the Year competition to win £2000!
+One winner will receive a £25 Pets at Home voucher and entry into our SuperDog of the Year competition to win £1000!

 I am a Somerset-based portrait photographer and as well as photographing babies, children, families I have a passion for photographing fur babies – dogs!
 I was awarded “Monochrome Photographer of the Year 2012” by a professional photography association and, in fact, this was for an image of a dog!